CliMA/ClimaArtifacts/clm_data/README.md

 # Surface Data for CLM: Plant Functional Types

 ## Overview
-This artifcat contains scripts that process several Community Land Model (CLM) data files and maps vegetation properties based on Plant Functional Types (PFTs).
+This artifact contains scripts that process several Community Land Model (CLM) data files and maps vegetation properties based on Plant Functional Types (PFTs).
 Below is a detailed description of each file and its purpose.

 <!-- This repository contains the `surfdata_0.9x1.25_16pfts__CMIP6_simyr2000_c170616.nc` file used in the Community Land Model (CLM) for historical climate modeling.
 The dataset is tailored for simulations that emphasize natural vegetation dynamics without the inclusion of cultivated crops (CFTs). -->